These are the sea

 have four pairs of walking legs, and the males have an additional pair of small

-legs called ovigers (see Nymphon rubrum right) which they use for carrying the developing eggs.
+legs called ovigers (see Nymphon rubrum below) which they use for carrying the developing eggs.
 There can be 1000 eggs in an egg mass.

 They are found in all oceans, but are most abundant in Polar regions.